ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'key', containing the keying material for the group communication, or information required to derive it.

-The exact format of the 'key' value MUST be defined in applications of this specifications.
+The exact format of the 'key' value MUST be defined in applications of this specification.
 Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key" registry, including its name, type and profile to be used with, as defined in the "ACE Groupcomm Key" registry, defined in {{iana-key}}.

 ~~~~~~~~~~~
 +----------+----------------+---------+-------------------------+